 From next week we are going to start our whole class phonics sessions.
-Over the next six weeks we will be delivering phase 2 of the letters and sounds.
-This includes the following sounds: s a t p i n m d g o c k ck e u r hb f ff I ll ss.
-We will send a supporting sheet home for the things covered in this phase.
-After this period we will then review the children's progress and split them into ability based groups for daily phonic sessions so that we can better address the individual needs of the children.
-Alongside this phase 1 letters and sounds will be taught throughout the year which focus and the children's ability to tune into sounds (auditory discrimination), listen and remember sounds (auditiory memeory and sequencing and talking about sounds (developing vocabulary and language comprehension)
+We will be beginning with the following sounds: s a t p i n m d g o c k ck e u r hb f ff l ll ss and will also teach some harder to read and spell words.
+More details of how we teach phonics and early reading will be shared at our early reading session on Monday 19th September.
+Alongside this phase 1 letters and sounds will be taught throughout the year which focus on the children's ability to tune into sounds (auditory discrimination), listen and remember sounds (auditiory memory and sequencing and talking about sounds (developing vocabulary and language comprehension)